rfabbri/pd-macambira/externals/ann/README.txt

 ann: Artificial Neural Networks

 Authors:
-forum::für::umläute
+ IOhannes m zmölnig - forum::für::umläute
-Davide Morelli - info@davidemorelli.it
+ Davide Morelli - www.davidemorelli.it

 this software is under the GnuGPL that is provided with these files